EXCLUSIVE-Suspected arms dealers moved millions in Somali money transfers, report says | Law-Order

 EXCLUSIVE-Suspected arms dealers moved millions in Somali money transfers, report says

+IDENTITY CARD But he said companies must ensure their agents follow anti-money laundering laws and Somali authorities must improve enforcement.

 "Financial regulatory bodies in Somalia are understaffed, under-resourced, and aren't trusted by domestic financial institutions," he told Reuters.
-"They receive limited reporting data and aren't able to take many actions with what they do receive."
+"They receive limited reporting data and aren't able to take much action with what they do receive."
 Abdirahman M. Abdullahi, governor of Somalia's central bank, said cooperation was improving.
 Somalia is working with the World Bank on developing a national identity card, he told Reuters.

 ALSO READ